-- RESTORE and SUPPORT funding that provides critical employment supports and maintains jobs for Virginians with disabilties (LTESS/EES)
+- SUPPORT funding tor Long Term Employment Support Services (LTESS) and Extended Employment Supports (EES) that provide critical employment assistance and maintains jobs for Virginians with disabilties (LTESS/EES)

 - SUPPORT state policies and procurement opportunities that increase equal opportunity and employment for Virginians with disabilities.

-- Increase employment of Virginians with disabilties within state government and through its state contracts by 5% within five years, or by 2023.
+- Fully implement SB1530 (Chapter 371) and HB2425 (Chapter 358) to increase employment of Virginians with disabilties within state government and through its state contracts by 5% within five years (2023).

 - ENSURE that a full continuum and array of employment options are available to all individuals with disabilities consistent with the basic principle of informed choice included in the ADA and the Olmstead decision.

-SUPPORT increase in statewide availability of services for individuals with disabilities including individuals with psychiatric disorders and individuals with brain injury including veterans and wounded warriors.
+SUPPORT funding to increase statewide availability of services for individuals with disabilities including individuals with psychiatric disorders and individuals with brain injury including veterans and wounded warriors.